moq-wg/moq-transport/draft-ietf-moq-transport.md

          group.
 This is sent right after the last object in the track.
 This SHOULD be cached.

-* 0x5 := Indicates Object was dropped at a relay.
-Sent by a relay indicating the object identified by the ObjectId was dropped.
-This SHOULD NOT be cached.

-* 0x6 := Indicates Group was dropped at a relay.
-Sent by a relay indicating some of the objects in the group identified by the GroupId were dropped.
-The Object ID is one greater than last object sent and MAY be zero.
-This SHOULD NOT be cached.

 Open Issue: We could make end of track and end of group just be a status set on the last object sent on the group or track.
 This would mean the status could no longer optional and only occur when the payload length